 I’ll have a salad or a turkey wrap with spinach for lunch.
 For dinner, I’ll season chicken and bake it.
 I’m not a huge veggie person, but I do like broccoli and carrots.
 And I love fruit, like apples, bananas and peaches.
 My roommates and I cook together on Sundays.
 We’ll make lasagna or spaghetti with meatballs and sit at the table, then we’ll play card games like Red Flags.

 I’d spend hours in my room, and it was an addiction.
 I didn’t like the way I felt and I never had time to do anything else — I sold my games and my system and now I connect more with friends.

 My roommates and I sit in a circle and tell each other what we are going through.

 We’re trying to support each other because life can get very hard.
 One person deals with addiction and talked about that.
 I brought up how I felt neglected by two people in the house who are in relationships and I was worried that they wouldn’t include me in their lives anymore.
 They said they understood and we agreed to have these conversations regularly.
 It’s a real community in our house — I want to stay here forever!

 My passion is music, I love going to concerts and festivals

 I’m into heavy metal — it helps to relax me and feel good.
 I love The Devil Wears Prada and Amon Amarth.
 I just went to an Ice Nine Kills concert in Rochester with Ashley, my concert buddy, and a few other friends who are co-workers.

 At work, we push each other to keep going.

 We have pictures in the break room of everyone who’s won the Thrive Challenge.
-I’ve lost 70 pounds in the past year or so and I feel much better.
+I’ve lost weight and I feel much better.

 Saving money is a priority.